Sumit0717/n-gram-language-model/README.md

 ## 📥 Dataset

 The text data used for training is obtained from **Project Gutenberg**.
 I have randdomly choosen author Edgar Allen Poe.
+The text corpus used in this project was obtained from Project Gutenberg and is in the public domain.

 Download the plain text file here:
 👉 https://www.gutenberg.org/ebooks/10031.txt.utf-8